Hello! This story was my first fic, and looking back I realized it was sorely in need of work. I've edited and spruced up the entire story!

 Then the door swung open and he stepped through.
 As he crossed the threshold, he felt the usual shiver run through him as the magic alteration was taken away.
 It returned to the enchanted barrier and would glide over him again as soon as he stepped through the door on his way back out.
 He tossed his long robes onto the chair by the bed and went over to the mirror above his dresser.
 He so rarely looked at it any more.
 The face looking back at him was almost as foreign to him as it would be to anyone else who saw him at that moment.
 The grease was gone from his hair, the shadows under his eyes vanished.
 He looked younger, his eyes not black like everyone else saw, but the dark green they naturally were.

 Disgusted, he pushed away from the mirror.
 He should smash the bloody thing.
 No one saw the real him.
-As soon as he went out his door, he would look like the Snape everyone was used to seeing.
+As soon as he went out his door, he would look like the Severus Snape everyone was used to seeing.
 He sneered at the thought.
 Did they all think he was a grown man with no idea of what personal hygiene meant?
 Did they all think he had been born looking that pinched and dark?

 Yes, they did.
 He had made it his job that they did.
 And for over a decade no one had seen him without that mask on.
 It had served his purposes to look sinister and menacing.
 There had been no one special in his life to worry about his appearances over so he had let himself become the beast he had to be to do his job.

 But he goddamned well knew how to bathe.
 Just because his carefully constructed magic made it so everyone thought it otherwise did not mean he was a slob.
 But what good was it to be slightly less revolting in reality?
-Sure he could drop the pretense now.
-He no longer needed the ability to blend into the shadows or scare off anyone to close to him.
+Yes, he could drop the pretense now.
+He no longer needed the ability to blend into the shadows or scare off anyone too close to him.
 But he wasn't a handsome man no matter how the light was cast.
 He was tall, his body molded with years of activity, but his nose naturally hooked at the end and his chin was too sharp to be pleasing to the eye.
-What was the point of revealing the real him when it would only draw more attention to himself and let people think it was safe to try and befriend him.
+What was the point of revealing the real him when it would only draw more attention to himself and let people think it was safe to try and befriend him?

 No, it was best to keep the idiots at bay the way he always had.

-With a sigh, he stripped his t shirt off over his head, kicked off his boots and pants and went to bed.
+With a sigh, he stripped his t shirt off over his head, kicked off his boots and pants, and went to bed.
 He would need all the rest he could get to face the trial that was Hermione Granger the next day.